Do you need a full-sized spare for country travelling?

 Has modern tyre technology made spare tyres redundant, or is it still important to carry a full-sized spare for country driving?

 QUESTION: My wife and I live in country New South Wales and cover a lot of distance in our vehicles as a result.
-Because of our relative remoteness we have always had vehicles with full sized spare tyres.
+Because of our relative remoteness, we have always had vehicles with full-size spare tyres.
 To replace our current SUV with another is proving to be something of a problem.

 Our Hyundai Santa Fe needs updating, but apart from buying another, it seems that most SUVs don’t have full-sized spares.
 Most have ‘run flat’ or similar technology which might be okay for city driving but perhaps not in rural areas where repair/replacement is not easy.

 Am I being overcautious and should I accept what appears to be the inevitable or is there a practical alternative.
 What do you think?